Skip to main content

 List Workloads

-The deployed Workloads within a Domain Environment can be viewed either with the Konfig UI or Konfig CLI.
+The deployed Workloads within a Domain Environment can be viewed either with the Konfigurate UI or Konfigurate CLI.

-1. Navigate to the homepage of the Konfig UI.
+1. Navigate to the homepage of the Konfigurate UI.

 2. Navigate to the Platform containing the Domain you want to view Workloads for by clicking the Platform in either the side navigation or in the main viewport.